 The residence permit consists of a request for authorization to the competent authorities of the Brazilian government so that the immigrant can reside in the country, according to the purpose of his stay.

-How to get a residence permit in Brazil?
+How to get a Visa to Brazil?

 The main hypotheses of residence authorization in Brazil, according to the purpose, are: